Prospective Student FAQ

 What careers are available for students who graduate with a Materials Science and Engineering degree?

 After graduating, many of our students find positions as professional engineers in manufacturing, technology, energy, and a variety of other technical fields.
 Some students apply their knowledge of materials innovation and entrepreneurship to pursue work in business, finance, public policy, and health care.
-DMSE's emphasis on project-based learning to address real world issues is a good foundation for leading start-ups, bringing inventions to the market, and founding companies in surprising new areas.
+DMSE's emphasis on project-based learning to address real world issues is a strong foundation for leading start-ups, bringing inventions to the market, and founding companies in surprising new areas.

 What career training will I receive as a Materials Science and Engineering student?